Honorary Police: Connétables

-The Connétables (the civil head of the parish) were formerly the head of the parish honorary police force, but this role has since been transferred to the Chef de Police.
-The Connétables do still have a supervisory role over the police force and organise, with the Chef de Police, an annual policing plan for their parish.
+The connétables (the civil head of the parish) were formerly the head of the parish honorary police force, but this role has since been transferred to the chef de police.
+The connétables do still have a supervisory role over the police force and organise, with the chef de police, an annual policing plan for their parish.
 They also handle complaints against members of the parish police.

-Centenier and Chef de Police
+Centenier and chef de police

 A centenier is a senior member of the Honorary Police of Jersey.
 Centeniers are elected for a mandate of three years at a public election within the parish.
 In addition to general policing matters, the centenier remains the only officer entitled to charge and bail offenders.
 The constable of the parish appoints one of the centeniers as chef de police of the parish.
 Under Jersey law, anyone charged at the States of Jersey Police (SOJP) headquarters must be charged by a centenier of the Honorary Police, and they too will present the charges against an individual if the case is taken to the magistrate.

 The centenier presides at parish hall enquiries and acts as prosecuting officer before the Magistrate's Court.

 Centeniers are, if a person admits to an offence, able to give a written caution, a fine or charged to Court.
 This is a Parish Hall Sanction and not a criminal record, although the results are still reported to the SOJP to be placed on the person's record.

-Separate Enquiries are held for youth offences, where centeniers will try to resolve the situation without the need for the young offender to attend Court, thus diverting them from obtaining a criminal record whenever possible.
+Separate enquiries are held for youth offences, where centeniers will try to resolve the situation without the need for the young offender to attend court, thus diverting them from obtaining a criminal record whenever possible.

-If the person does not admit to an offence, the Charge is still placed by the centenier, but the case is handled in Court by a member of the Law Officers Department.
+If the person does not admit to an offence, the charge is still placed by the centenier, but the case is handled in court by a member of the Law Officers Department.

-Vigntenier
+Vingtenier

 A vingtenier is a member of the Honorary Police elected by a parish assembly of electors and ratepayers for a term of three years for a particular vingtaine (or, in St. Ouen, a cueillette) in that parish.
-Vingteniers, who occupy a rank below that of centenier in the Honorary Police, carry out general community policing in the parish, and fulfill administrative roles within their vingtaine in respect of tasks such as the Visite du Branchage.
+Vingteniers, who occupy a rank below that of centenier in the Honorary Police, carry out general community policing in the parish, and fulfill administrative roles within their vingtaine in respect of tasks such as the visite du branchage.
 The office of vingtenier (which is believed to refer to a responsibility of looking after twenty (French: vingt) households) may date back to 1331, although the first recorded reference to the title of vingtenier dates to 1462.

 The political system of Sark, which was modelled after Jersey's in 1579, also includes a vingtenier.
 In Sark, the sole vingtenier is elected by Chief Pleas as junior to the constable.